-Field Trips Knowledge Bowl One Act Play Speech Meets River Watch Musical
+Knowledge Bowl One Act Play Field Trips River Watch Speech Meets Musical

-- G. All students who are to attend an extra-curricular activity during the school hours must be performing to a level of satisfactory work in every class, maintain good attendance, and are punctual for class. - H. Unless prior arrangements are made with the activities director or school principal, a student in an extracurricular activity must be in regular attendance at school on the day of a contest and a school day following a contest.
-Failure to follow the attendance guideline may result in forfeiting participation in the next contest. - i.
+- A. All students who are to attend an extra-curricular activity during the school hours must be performing to a level of satisfactory work in every class, maintain good attendance, and are punctual for class. - B. Unless prior arrangements are made with the activities director or school principal, a student in an extra-curricular activity must be in regular attendance at school on the day of a contest and a school day following a contest.
+Failure to follow the attendance guideline may result in forfeiting participation in the next contest. - a.
 In order to practice, a student shall be in school, attending regularly scheduled classes on the day of practice, unless prior approval is made with the activities director or high school principal.
-Students with an unexcused absence from a class will not be allowed to practice. - ii.Appointments scheduled during the school day will require written professional documentation from those providing the service.
+Students with an unexcused absence from a class will not be allowed to practice. - b.
+Appointments scheduled during the school day will require written professional documentation from those providing the service.